-Moore was born in Winnipeg on 8 December 1909.
+Moore was born in Winnipeg December 8, 1909.
 He received his degree in architecture from the University of Manitoba in 1931 and completed his two years of apprenticeship from 1932 to November 1934 with the firm of Northwood and Chivers in Winnipeg.
-He registered as an architect with the Manitoba Association of Architects in December of 1934.
+He registered as an architect with the Manitoba Association of Architects in December 1934.

-Robert Moore’s partnership with Herbert Moody began in 1936.
-Given the ongoing Depression, these must have been lean years for the young architects, but they managed to build a practice from their offices at 216 Graham Avenue.
-Moore managed to keep the practice going on his own through the Second World War while his partner served overseas with the Royal Canadian Engineer Corps.
+Robert Moore’s partnership with Herbert Moody began in 1936, during the Depression.
+These must have been lean years for the young architects, but they managed to build a practice from their offices at 216 Graham Avenue.
+Moore kept the practice going on his own through the Second World War while his partner served overseas with the Royal Canadian Engineer Corps.
 He was likely grateful for his committee work with the Royal Architectural Institute of Canada (RAIC) during the early war period.

-In 1941 Moore was appointed chair to the local planning committee of the RAIC.
-The Depression years of the 1930s – together with five years of wartime restrictions – had produced an acute housing shortage, as well as a serious need for construction of hospitals, schools and infrastructure.
-In 1945 the RAIC reported that only 14% of rural homes were equipped with furnaces and 7% with baths.
+In 1941 Moore was appointed chair of the local planning committee of the RAIC.
+The Depression years of the 1930s, together with five years of wartime restrictions, had produced an acute housing shortage and a serious need for construction of hospitals, schools and infrastructure.
+In 1945 the RAIC reported that only 14 per cent of rural homes were equipped with furnaces and seven per cent with baths.
 Rural electrification was soon to be a considerable factor in rural development.
 The construction industry at the time was the second largest employer of the Canadian labour force.
 Architects were poised for a change for the better and took an active role in post-war planning.

 During the war, Moore purchased several properties along the north side of Broadway, which he retained until the individual properties were redeveloped in the 1950s and 1960s.
 One of these properties became the new office of Moody and Moore.
-Located at 295 Broadway, this low rectangular masonry structure (since remodeled) served as their offices from 1948 until 1984.
+Located at 295 Broadway, this low rectangular masonry structure (since remodelled) served as their offices from 1948 until 1984.
 Never a man to overbuild, Moore saw to it that the office had just enough space to be practical, with the raised basement rented out to mill agents Lewis and Kent for furniture fabrics.
-In 1951, an addition was made to the rear of the building, and two years later a second floor was added over the entire structure – which indicates the exponential growth of the firm at this time.
+In 1951, an addition was made to the rear of the building, and two years later a second floor was added over the entire structure, which illustrated the exponential growth of the firm at the time.

-When, in 1969, a merger came to form expand Moody and Moore into the firm of Moody Moore Duncan Rattray Peters Searle Christie, Robert Moore stepped back quite quickly into consultant status.
+When a merger came in 1969 to expand Moody and Moore into the firm of Moody Moore Duncan Rattray Peters Searle Christie, Robert Moore stepped back quickly into consultant status.
 By the mid 1970s, he divided his time between Quebec City and Florida.